We want you to feel comfortable using our website.

 HOW WE KEEP YOUR PERSONAL DATA SECURE

-We strive to implement appropriate technical and organisational measures in order to protect your personal data against accidental or unlawful destruction, accidental loss or alteration, unauthorised disclosure or access and any other unlawful forms of processing.
+We strive to implement appropriate physical, technical and organisational measures in order to help protect your personal data against accidental or unlawful destruction, accidental loss or alteration, unauthorised disclosure or access and any other unlawful forms of processing.
 We aim to ensure that the level of security and the measures adopted to protect your personal data are appropriate for the risks presented by the nature and use of your personal data.
 We follow recognised industry practices for protecting our IT environment and physical facilities.

 - all information you provide to us is stored on secure servers;